U.S. unemployment claims fall to 779,000, but job cuts grind on

 At the same time, small businesses struggled through most of January and likely held back overall hiring last month, according to Homebase, a provider of work scheduling systems to small firms.
 Homebase said the proportion of its clients that were closed, mostly because of government restrictions, rose from December to January, and the number of employees working declined.

-Although the $900 billion stimulus bill enacted in December extended federal unemployment programs and provided $300 in weekly jobless aid, many states have yet to distribute the money, according to a report this week from the Century Foundation.
+Although last year’s financial support package extended federal unemployment programs and provided $300 in extra weekly jobless aid, many states have yet to distribute the money, according to a report this week from the Century Foundation.
 The report found that just 38 states were paying benefits under a federal extended aid program as of Jan.
 30. Just 40 states were issuing checks under a separate jobless aid program for freelancers and the self-employed.

-The delays in many cases stemmed from former President Donald Trump’s hesitation in signing the stimulus bill, which he finally did Dec.
-27. That was one day after the two programs had expired, which meant that previous recipients had to reapply for the programs and states had to await guidance from the Labor Department on the details of the extensions.
-Many states use antiquated software for their unemployment benefit systems, which can be difficult to update when jobless aid programs change.

 Sign up for Daily Newsletters